 The option to explore compensation

-Attending an asbestos victim support group can be beneficial to patients and their families as they can share information and emotional support.
+Attending an asbestos victim support group can be beneficial to patients and their families as they can share information and emotional support from people who have been, or are in, the same situation.

-4. Integrative Oncology and Supportive Care/ Palliative Care
+Integrative Oncology and Supportive Care / Palliative Care

 Opportunities to access treatment and the cost of treatment vary across the globe and even within countries.
 Unfortunately, all patients with mesothelioma will face a premature death and require optimal support to live well while they can and die with dignity.
 Traditionally, treatment involves using oncological therapy, interventional technology, or surgery to slow down disease activity, but combining these with integrative care and support, the impact of symptoms on ones’ wellbeing can be reduced and a sense of improved QoL can be achieved.